giannilmbd/dynare/doc/manual/source/the-model-file.rst

        at some point due to regimes that last very long in expectations.
 This may considerably slow down convergence in subsequent periods.
 Default: not enabled.

+    .. option:: simul_reset_regime_in_new_period
+                simul_reset_regime_in_new_period = BOOLEAN

+         Disable the default feature that the guess regime in period $t+1$ equals the 1-step-ahead expected regime in period $t$.
+This can improve convergence when the expected regime is inconsistent with the regime triggered by new shocks in $t+1$.
+Default: not enabled.

     .. option:: simul_max_check_ahead_periods = INTEGER

        If set to a finite number, it enforces the OccBin algorithm to check ahead only for the maximum number of periods